 Charles Dickens and Wellington House Academy.

-At the age of 12, Charles Dickens had been sent to work at Warrens Blacking Factory by Hungerford Stairs (now Charring Cross Station) to help earn money for his family.
+At the age of 12, Charles Dickens had been sent to work at Warrens Blacking Factory by Hungerford Stairs (now covered by Charing Cross Station) in London, to help earn money for his family.
 His father had briefly been imprisoned for debt but released after coming into an inheritance.
 Charles remained at the blacking factory for a few months even after his father had been cleared of his debt, a decision that was to leave an indelible mark on the author who felt he had been abandoned and denied education.

 After a row with the owner of Warrens, Dickens was removed and sent to get an education at the Wellington House Classical and Commercial Academy near Granby Terrace, Hampstead Road in the Mornington Place area of north London.
-The School was just a short walk away for the young Charles from his family home in nearby Johnson Street (now Cranleigh Street).
+The School was just a short walk away for the young Charles from his family home on nearby Johnson Street (now Cranleigh Street).

 Wellington House was privately run (there was no state education at the time) but his father’s inheritance money allowed Charles to attend there for at least two years.
 As a day scholar, Dickens was taught English, French and Latin, writing and Mathematics.
 It was reported that he and the other boys kept white mice in school desks and that Dickens entertained his classmates by writing stories and plays for them.